freeplane/docs/contribute/Translation_How-To.md

 ## Offline translation

 The basic steps of offline translation are simple: you translate your translation items with the translation editor and then you upload your translation to Weblate.
-The use of the translation editor [[#Freeplane translation editor|has already been explained]].
-The [[#How to upload your translation|first paragraph]] explains how to upload your translation.
+The use of the translation editor [has already been explained](#Freeplane-translation-editor).
+The [first paragraph](#How-to-upload-your-translation) explains how to upload your translation.

 When you plan to translate offline you need to realise that there are 3 risks that could upset you and your peer translators compared to the situation where you and the other translators use online translation exclusively:

 1. Your local Freeplane translation files are not automatically up to date with the most current translation to your language.
 There is a risk that you translate items that already have been translated.
 2. You and other translators for your language are not automatically aware of reach others work.
 There is a risk that you and your co-translators work on the same translation items.
 3. You do not automatically compare your translation with an existing translation that is added after the local outdated translation (risk 1) or while you were working on your offline translation (risk 2).
 There is a risk that you accidentally overwrite a preferable translation.
 In the best case scenario there is no translation to your language yet and you are able to ensure that you are the only translator.
 In other scenarios these unwanted results could occur and might upset you and/or your co-translators.
-So it is better to prevent these risks from happening by the measures explained in the [[#How to prevent offline translation risks|third paragraph]].
-Part of these measures concern updating the local language files and it helps to understand their hierarchy as explained in the [[#Understanding translation file hierarchy|second paragraph]].
+So it is better to prevent these risks from happening by the measures explained in the [third paragraph](#How-to-prevent-offline-translation-risks).
+Part of these measures concern updating the local language files and it helps to understand their hierarchy as explained in the [second paragraph](#Understanding-translation-file-hierarchy).

 ### How to upload your translation

-When you have finished your offline translation and would like to upload your translation to Weblate, you can take steps 5 to 10 in the procedure described  in [[#How to prevent offline translation risks|How to prevent offline translation risks]].
+When you have finished your offline translation and would like to upload your translation to Weblate, you can take steps 5 to 10 in the procedure described  in [How to prevent offline translation risks](#How-to-prevent-offline-translation-risks).
 In step 9 you can choose from the following settings:

 The standard recommended settings are:
 : **Merge method:** Add as a translation